Latias94/asset-importer/README.md

 If you need more control or compatibility, use:

-- `--features build-assimp` to build from source (best compatibility)
+- `--no-default-features --features build-assimp` to build from source (best compatibility)
-- `--features system` to link an existing installation
+- `--no-default-features --features system` to link an existing installation

 ## Development and Testing